 - Website – Any length with or without UTM parameters or other tags.

-- Note: URLs longer than 23 characters are shortened by the LinkedIn shortener
+- Note: the LinkedIn shortener shortens URLs longer than 23 characters

 - Headline/Introductory Text – Should be under 150 characters because concise headlines show the most engagement

 - Descriptive Copy – LinkedIn’s best practices recommends your copy be less than 70 characters, and notes that anything over 100 characters could be “truncated on desktop.”
 However, the copy area states it can hold up to 600 characters.
 If your text is truncated, ad viewers will have the option to “see more” to expand the text.

 - Images – LinkedIn recommends embedding larger images with a size of 1200 X 627 pixels instead of standard thumbnails.
 This is because their analytics have shown that larger visuals tend to yield up to 38% more click throughs.

 - Supported image types are JPG, JPEG, GIF, and PNG